affinitydb/doc/FAQ.md

 the Internet of Things (IoT), Wireless Sensor Networks (WSNs), ubiquitous computing, control systems and robotics.

-AffinityNG provides complete data-acquisition and device control functionality.
+AffinityNG provides complete data-acquisition and device-control functionality.
 The primary programming language is a SQL dialect ([pathSQL](./terminology.md#pathsql)).
 All components of a program (the program itself as well as configurations, logs etc.) are represented in a declarative manner, as inspectable data items ([PINs](./terminology.md#pin)).
 AffinityNG offers a